Go to Home Page Diana, Goddess of the Hunt — for Ancestors!

 Proteus CARRICO (1822-1901) of Larue Co., KY, then Sutter Co., CA, then Siskiyou Co., CA

 The NPE in the line of Reason CARRICO was an unpleasant surprise.
 With the testing of enough cousins, the location of this NPE can be determined.
-With the testing of enough LITTLETONs, we may be able to isolate their probable ancestor.
+With the testing of enough LITTLETONs, we may be able to isolate their probable common ancestor.

 Time to drum up some new members!
 Remember, the best way to improve your chances for a match is to bring more members into the project.